Minds On

 Impact on Indigenous communities

 Consider the Treaty of Paris, the Royal Proclamation and the Quebec Act documents you explored in the previous section.
 How did these documents impact Indigenous communities in Canada?
-Use evidence from your learning to support your answer.
-Record in a method of your choice.
+Specifically, consider how each document influenced the rights of Indigenous Peoples to their own land.
+Record your ideas using a method of your choice.

-In Upper Canada, colonizers were English-speaking and Protestant, and in Lower Canada, colonizers were French-speaking and Catholic.
+In Upper Canada, colonists were English-speaking and Protestant, and in Lower Canada, colonists were French-speaking and Catholic.

 The Canada Act is famous for giving women the right to own land, and because women were not excluded from the act, any woman who owned land also had the right to vote.
 By granting Upper Canada a constitution and a separate administration, as well as by favouring British settlement there, Britain took the first steps on the path that eventually led to Confederation.